 Cascabel and guajillo are both dried Mexican chilies central to traditional sauces and moles, but they differ meaningfully in heat, flavor depth, and kitchen application.
 The cascabel is a small, round dried pepper with a nutty, earthy warmth, while the guajillo brings a longer, leathery pod with brighter berry-like acidity and moderate heat.
 Understanding these differences helps you choose the right pepper for the right dish.

-Cascabel Pepper measures 1K–3K SHU while Guajillo Pepper registers 3K–5K SHU — making Guajillo Pepper 2× hotter.
+Cascabel Pepper measures 1K–3K SHU while Guajillo Pepper registers 3K–5K SHU.
+That makes Guajillo Pepper about 1.7x hotter by upper SHU range.
 Cascabel Pepper is known for its nutty and smoky flavor (C. annuum), while Guajillo Pepper offers tangy and sweet notes (C. annuum).

 Cascabel Pepper